-- (1) Throughout this Proxy Statement, we refer to our adjusted EBITDA and adjusted free cash flow, which are non-GAAP financial measures.
-Reconciliation of non-GAAP financial measures to the most directly comparable GAAP financial measures are provided through the "Non-GAAP Reconciliation" link available in the "Financials" section on our website at www.huntsman.com/investors. - (2) Corporate and divisional adjusted EBITDA is calculated by eliminating the following from EBITDA: (a) business acquisition and integration expenses and purchase accounting inventory adjustments; (b) EBITDA from discontinued operations; (c) fair value adjustments to Venator investment and related loss on disposal; (d) loss on early extinguishment of debt; (e) certain legal and other settlements and related expenses; (f) income (expenses) associated with the Albemarle Settlement, net; (g) (gain) loss on sale of businesses/assets; (g) income from transition services arrangements; (h) certain nonrecurring information technology project implementation costs; (i) amortization of pension and postretirement actuarial losses; (j) plant incident remediation costs; and (k) restructuring, impairment and plant closing and transition costs (credits). - (3) Adjusted free cash flow is calculated as cash flows provided by operating activities, less (a) capital expenditures and (b) taxes paid on sale of Chemical Intermediates and India-Based DIY Businesses. - (4) The Compensation Committee added first pass yield and two Polyurethanes performance indicators to our 2021 cash performance award to reflect our operational and financial priorities for the new year.
+(1) Throughout this Proxy Statement, we refer to our adjusted EBITDA and adjusted free cash flow, which are non-GAAP financial measures.
+Reconciliation of non-GAAP financial measures to the most directly comparable GAAP financial measures are provided through the "Non-GAAP Reconciliation" link available in the "Financials" section on our website at www.huntsman.com/investors.

+(2) Corporate and divisional adjusted EBITDA is calculated by eliminating the following from EBITDA: (a) business acquisition and integration expenses and purchase accounting inventory adjustments; (b) EBITDA from discontinued operations; (c) fair value adjustments to Venator investment and related loss on disposal; (d) loss on early extinguishment of debt; (e) certain legal and other settlements and related expenses; (f) income (expenses) associated with the Albemarle Settlement, net; (g) (gain) loss on sale of businesse/assets; (g) income from transition services arrangements; (h) certain nonrecurring information technology project implementation costs; (i) amortization of pension and postretirement actuarial losses; (j) plant incident remediation costs; and (k) restructuring, impairment and plant closing and transition costs; (credits).

+(3) Adjusted free cash flow is calculated as cash flows provided by operating activities, less (a) capital expenditures and (b) net cash proceeds from our legal settlement with Albemarle.

+(4) The Compensation Committee added first pass yield and two Polyurethanes performance indicators to our 2021 cash performance award to reflect our operational and financial priorities for the new year.